Olympic champion Semenya loses appeal over testosterone rules

 British former long distance runner Paula Radcliffe said: “I understand how hard a decision this was for CAS and respect them for ruling that women’s sport needs rules to protect it.”

 But the governing body has also come in for criticism from human rights organizations.
-The United Nations Human Rights Council adopting a resolution in support of Semenya in March.
+The United Nations Human Rights Council adopted a resolution in support of Semenya in March.

 The reaction in South Africa has been particularly stinging.